 There is much talk surrounding addiction prevention and recovery that concerns evidence-based treatment and outcomes.
 A lot of this discussion centers around the idea of insurance companies paying for drug and alcohol addiction treatment that provide long term outcome studies or the Medication Assisted Treatment (MAT) versus abstinence-based treatment debate.
 However, as anyone that has ever created a research study with an intended outcome certainly knows, statistics can always be skewed to create a desired result.
 There are studies upon studies on addiction and types of treatment that contradict each other.
 However, the one overriding agreement upon addiction treatment professionals is this: long term treatment leads to better recovery outcomes.
 And the best long term treatment consists of an extended care, transitional model of addiction treatment.

-What are the benefits of an extended care, transitional model of treatment?
+What are the benefits of addiction extended care: a transitional model of treatment?

 As stated before, addiction is an illness that often impacts the addict for many years, negatively affecting the families, friends and others close to them over a long period of time and thus aids in creating habitual negative thoughts and behaviors.
 It is almost impossible to think this will be changed in a short time period.
 Recovery is a process and although someone may be clean and sober, they may still revert to dangerous or negative behaviors or may find themselves dealing with other new addictions such as sex, gambling or shopping that more often than not crop up once a person puts down substances.
 Therefore, the long term length of extended care and transitional models of treatment allow the necessary time to heal and to deal with the underlying causes and conditions of addiction.
 Furthermore, it allows for the necessary clinical support to deal with any regressions in attitude or behaviors that will typically occur and also to learn to live life and deal with everyday life issues that arise and the emotional reactions to those events in a safe and therapeutic environment.